tensorchord/pgvecto.rs-docs/src/cloud/getting-started/quick-start.md

 - **Cloud Provider**: The cloud provider where your cluster will be deployed.
 - **Region**: The region where your cluster will be deployed.
 - **Database Name**: The name of the database that you will store vector data in.
+- **Image**: We provide a tag in a semantic version format, for example 16-v0.3.0-alpha4-vectors:
+  - 16 indicates the version number of Postgres major
+  - v0.3.0-alpha4 indicates pgvecto.rs version number
+  - vectors indicates the installation location of pgvecto.rs scheme, optional vectors, extensions, public.
+Please choose public if you want to use PGVecto.rs Cloud on AWS RDS.
+If you're going to use fdw on Supabase, please choose extensions.
+- **Disk Size**: Postgres PGData disk size
 ![](../images/create_cluster.png)

 ## Cluster Info